Boundedness of anti-canonical volumes of singular log Fano threefolds: Introduction

 \end{conj}

-BAB Conjecture was proved in dimension two by Alexeev \cite{AK2} with a simplified argument by Alexeev--Mori \cite{AM}.
-In dimension three or higher, BAB Conjecture is still open.
-There are only some partial boundedness results.
-For example, we have boundedness of smooth Fano manifolds by Koll\'ar--Miyaoka--Mori \cite{KMM92}, that of terminal $\mathbb{Q}$-Fano $\mathbb{Q}$-factorial threefolds of Picard number one by Kawamata \cite{K}, that of canonical $\mathbb{Q}$-Fano threefolds by Koll\'ar--Miyaoka--Mori--Takagi \cite{KMMT}, and that of toric varieties by Borisov--Borisov \cite{BB}.
+The BAB Conjecture was proved in dimension two by Alexeev \cite{AK2} with a simplified argument by Alexeev and Mori \cite{AM}.
+In dimension three or higher, the BAB Conjecture is still open.\footnote{After this paper was posted on arXiv in 2014, Birkar \cite{Bir16a, Bir16b} gave a proof of the BAB Conjecture (along with the Weak BAB Conjecture and the Ambro's conjecture) in arbitrary dimension in 2016 by different and much stronger methods.} There are only some partial boundedness results.
+For example, we have boundedness of smooth Fano manifolds by Koll\'ar, Miyaoka, and Mori \cite{KMM92}, of terminal $\mathbb{Q}$-Fano $\mathbb{Q}$-factorial threefolds of Picard number one by Kawamata \cite{K}, of canonical $\mathbb{Q}$-Fano threefolds by Koll\'ar, Miyaoka, Mori, and Takagi \cite{KMMT}, and of toric varieties by Borisov and Borisov \cite{BB}.

-Weak BAB Conjecture in dimension two was treated by Alexeev \cite{AK2}, Alexeev--Mori \cite{AM}, and Lai \cite{Lai}.
+The Weak BAB Conjecture in dimension two was treated by Alexeev \cite{AK2}, Alexeev and Mori \cite{AM}, and Lai \cite{Lai}.
 Recently, the author \cite{J1} gave an optimal value for the number $M(2,\epsilon)$ (see also Corollary \ref{2bab}).
-For Weak BAB Conjecture in dimension three assuming that Picard number of $X$ is one, an effective value of $M(3, \epsilon)$ was announced by Lai \cite{Lai}.
-For general case in dimension three and higher, Weak BAB Conjecture is still open.
+For the Weak BAB Conjecture in dimension three assuming that the Picard number of $X$ is one, an effective value of $M(3, \epsilon)$ was given by Lai \cite{Lai}.
+For the general case in dimension three and higher, the Weak BAB Conjecture is still open.

-As the main theorem of this paper, we prove Weak BAB Conjecture in dimension three.
+As the main theorem of this paper, we prove the Weak BAB Conjecture in dimension three.